Mohalian/ZorkINST326/README.md

 Zork I: The Great Underground Empire/Walkthrough. (n.d.).
 STRATEGYWIKI.
 Retrieved May 8, 2026, from https://strategywiki.org/wiki/Zork_I:_The_Great_Underground_Empire/Walkthrough

 **We based our game progression and the necessities to win on this walkthrough.**

+BD103.
+(2020, December 7).
+A simple function that scrolls text to the Python console.
+GithubGist.
+Retrieved May 8, 2026, from https://gist.github.com/BD103/f89ef60a57aedd68394b38b8f22584d5

+**We used this function to make text printed to the console appear one character at a time, and added an optional flag set through the Game class to disable it**

+Python Software Foundation.
+(2000). time — Time access and conversions — Python 3.7.2 documentation.
+Python.org.
+Retrieved May 8, 2026, from https://docs.python.org/3/library/time.html

+**This was used both in the text scroll and to measure the time it takes for the player to beat the game, using time.sleep() and time.time().**

   - Attribution: in order to evaluate whether each member has made a substantial, original contribution to the project, please provide a table like the one below, with a separate row for each method or function.